-You may be curious about when GCSE results are due to come out, and how the date this year may be different as a result of the COVID-19 pandemic.
+You may be curious about when GCSE results are due to come out.
 This article is here to give you a guide about when to expect your GSCE results, as well as to answer any other related questions that you may have.

-In short, your GCSE results will come out on Thursday 25th of August, and your school will give you more information about this, as well as let you know if the date (or anything else) changes.
+In short, your GCSE results will come out on Thursday 24th of August.
+Your school will give you more information about this, as well as let you know if the date (or anything else) changes.
 You can collect them in person, online or in the post.
 If you don’t want to (or can’t) collect your GCSE results on results day, you can ask someone else to collect your results on your behalf, or receive your results online.

 Although a small summary of the article can be found above, I would recommend that you read the rest of this article to get some more details.